-EtherCAT® is a very flexible real-time Industrial Ethernet protocol published as IEC 61158 standard.
-The data exchange follows the 'processing on the fly' principle which means that data is passed by each slave device with just a minimal delay before it is processed.
-This makes EtherCAT to the ideal solution for Ethernet based industrial control systems with many distributed I/Os and/or cycle times less than 100 µs.
+EtherCAT® is a very flexible real-time Ethernet protocol for industrial applications described in the IEC 61158 standard.
+Data exchange is based on the 'processing on the fly' principle: This means that the telegram passes through each slave device and the corresponding device takes its data.
+As a result, there is only a minimal delay.
+The data for the master are inserted into the telegram in the same way.
+This makes EtherCAT an excellent solution for Ethernet-based industrial control systems with many decentralized I/Os and/or cycle times of less than 100 µs.

 esd electronics (esd) has been developing EtherCAT-Hardware and Software solutions since 2008.
 We offer standard products like EtherCAT Master and EtherCAT Workbench as well as customer specific solutions.
 As an active member of the EtherCAT Technology Group (ETG) (www.ethercat.org) we offer engineering services for all aspects of this technology.

 Since 2008 esd has been conducting workshops on EtherCAT technology and supporting customers in the development of optimized EtherCAT hardware or software products.
 Training courses can be held at esd headquarters in Hanover or at the customer's site.
 The type, depth and duration of the measure is determined by the customer together with esd, taking into account the requirements of his project.

 - Based on 100 MBit/s standard Ethernet (100BASE-TX or 100BASE-FX) without additional hubs or switches